Elevator-Robot/url-shortener/README.md

 # URL Shortener

 ## Frontend

-The frontend is a UI built on NextJS and Tailwind UI
+The frontend is a UI built with on AWS Amplify with NextJS and Tailwind UI

 ## Backend